FailedCode/ExtendedTemplates/README.md

 If you need only a very small template and don't want to clutter your system with tiny files, you can define content within the snippet file.

 ## Variables
+All occurences of `${var_name}` will be found in the snippet file and the template files and later on replaced.
+Variables may be set in the snippet file or the settings.
+There are two ways to set variables:
-The user gets promptet to input variable values if their value is the same as their key.
-They may be set in the snippet file or the settings.
+1. Set the value to a String.
+The user gets promptet to input variable values only if their value is the same as their key.
-Occurences of `${var_name}` will be replaced.
+2. Set the value to a list of dictionaries with the keys `value` and `text`.
+The User may choose between those values.
+If Escape is hit the variable will be filled with an empty string.

 ### Special variables
 These variables are filled on runtime with the current date/time: